vacu9708/Algorithm/Sorting algorithm/Bubble sort/README.md

 # Bubble sort
-Bubble sort is simple to implement but is the slowest of sorting algorithms
+>Bubble sort is a sorting algorithm simple to implement but is the slowest of sorting algorithms

 ## Time complexity
 > N = the number of elements to sort.